 Merry Christmas!
 I hope you have all had as wonderful a Christmas celebration as we have.
 We are visiting with family and enjoying some down time — and for me, some time away from project work.
 I’m spending son little time thinking through ideas for 2017 and making plans for where I want to put my focus in the coming year.

 This December, we were very excited to visit Memphis again to kick off our Christmas vacation!
 We spent the first few days of our holiday back in the 901 to catch a production of “Annie” at The Orpheum theater.
 It’s been a couple of years since we’ve been to Memphis during the holiday season, and it was fun to be there again this year.
 Weather for the trip was kind of typical for the South in that the first two days were warm, humid and rainy, and the last two were frigid!
 So, we were not able to visit some of our old favorite spots.
 However, we still did at least a little walking downtown, taking in the Christmas lights, enjoying the historic Orpheum, and visiting the Memphis Zoo for the annual Zoo Lights celebration.
+That zoo visit assure me that the fisherprice code a pillar I purchased will be a hit with the kids.
 We always love breakfast at the Blue Plate Cafe next to Court Square.
 It’s just a couple of blocks from our hotel in the historic William Len building.
 They serve breakfast all day, so my favorite french toast is always available.
 Also, the rain did not stop the hide-and-seek game in Court Square the kids play each time we stay downtown.

 This trip, we also discovered a new little cupcakery next to Court Square, Cupcake Cutie, Etc, where you can build your own cupcake — choose your cake type, icing flavor and toppings!
 It’s been open about four months, and we’re definitely adding it to our list of favorite spots for our next visit.
 Here’s a glimpse at some of our views from this trip.
 Enjoy!